getchip/DIP-Docs/source/includes/_vga.md

  * C.H.I.P. with C.H.I.P.
 OS 1.1 with Debian 4.4 kernel
  * VGA display
  * 15-pin VGA cable (we recommend a cable with [Ferrite beads](https://en.wikipedia.org/wiki/Ferrite_bead))
+ * 2A+ power adapter and micro USB cable

 If you don't have Debian 4.4, or if you are unsure, [follow this guide](getchip.com/update)

 ## Use It

 The VGA DIP is extremely easy to use.
 Once you have your C.H.I.P.
-OS updated, it's really as simple as attaching the DIP to your C.H.I.P, plugging in a VGA monitor, and booting up C.H.I.P.
+OS updated, it's really as simple as attaching the DIP to your C.H.I.P, adding power to C.H.I.P., plugging in a VGA monitor, and booting up C.H.I.P.
 But, for posterity's sake, here's all the details.

  * Update C.H.I.P.
 OS
  * Connect DIP to C.H.I.P.
  * Connect cable to DIP and monitor
+ * Connect C.H.I.P. to power supply
  * Power up C.H.I.P.

 Once C.H.I.P has power, you'll start seeing output on your monitor.
 Once C.H.I.P is booted, you may want to change the resolution.
 You can do this with the control panel found in the Computer Things menu, going to Settings/Display